coosmiin/coosmiin.github.io/_posts/2021-07-18-enum-class-type-converter.md

 ---
 title: "Enum class type converters"
-date: 2021-07-XX +0200
+date: 2021-07-18 +0200
 categories: C# classenum typeconverter
 ---

 Everybody loves [class enums](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/enumeration-classes-over-enum-types), right?
-Maybe not, but how do you use them when you want to map them to settings read from configuration?
-You have a .Net app which reads JSON settings from `appSettings.json` and one of the settings needs to be mapped to an enumaration.
+Maybe not, but how do you use them when you want to map to settings read from configuration?
+You have a .Net app which reads JSON settings from `appSettings.json` and one of the settings needs to be mapped to an enumeration.
 But instead of an `enum` you would like to use an enumeration class.
 How do you do it?
 [Type converters](https://docs.microsoft.com/dotnet/api/system.componentmodel.typeconverter) to the rescue.

 Let's say we have this `appSettings.json`:
 ```json